ksaj/lispiness/README.md

 > whatever it is you're doing would be done better in LispLanguage.
 Why?
 Don't ask, they can't explain it to the rest of us.

 I'm re-learning clisp after being away from it since the early 90's.
-If you know what alife or strange attractors are, you'll instictively get what I was up to.
+If you know what alife or strange attractors are, you'll instictively get what I was up to while surrounded by robots and other electronic ittybits.
 To add something to the community, I'll be pointing out a lot of the Gotcha's... especially where security is involved.
 Eventually this will culminate in a couple of projects I have in mind that are very LISPy in nature.
 Including one I started back then, but seemingly only now is of technical interest.

 I interchange all the terms in the title, even if it pisses off certain overly-bespectacled nerds who talk some of the talk, but walk little of the walk.
 If you are at a point where different flavours matter, you still should be able to fully grok everything I ever write on the subject.
 Leave the religious naming crap for reddit.
 You won't appeal to my interests on that level.